Summary

 We develop our programs to improve the quality of care for dogs and cats while at the same time reducing the number of pets needing the safety net of animal shelters.

-• Our Community Cat Program sterilizes and vaccinates over 2,000 free-roaming cats annually to improve community health and prevent more births on our streets.
-In 2024, we surpassed our goal and exceeded 4,000 free-roaming community cat surgeries, with more than 1,500 of cats coming from Dallas.
+Our Community Cat Program sterilizes and vaccinates over 3,000 free-roaming cats annually to improve community health and prevent more births on our streets.

-• Our Pet Support and Resource Center manages surrender requests for Dallas Animal Services and Fort Worth Animal Care & Control to help people keep their pets or support self-rehoming or rescue placement as alternative options.
-Since launching this program in 2020, we have successfully maintained a 50% reduction in owner surrendered pets to Dallas Animal Services.
+Our Pet Support and Resource Center handles all of the Dallas Animal Services and Fort Worth Animal Care & Control pet surrender requests to help people keep their pets or support self-rehoming or rescue placement.

-• Our Pet Assistance Program for People Experiencing Homelessness provides spay/neuter surgeries, wellness vaccinations, and preventatives for dogs and cats belonging to pet owners experiencing homelessness to help maintain the human-animal bond and remove barriers to future housing.
-We host a bi-annual wellness day in partnership with The Bridge Homeless Recovery Center to support this community.
-Past residents who are in transitional housing continue to attend these events to ensure continued support.
+Our Pet Assistance Program for People Experiencing Homelessness provides spay/neuter surgeries, wellness vaccinations, and preventatives for dogs and cats belonging to pet owners experiencing homelessness to help maintain the human-animal bond and remove barriers to future housing.

-• Our Shelter and Rescue Support Group Program supports partner organizations with limited veterinary resources by providing spay-neuter surgeries and essential pet care for their dogs and cats, so they can place those pets into new homes faster.
-We work with more than 20 shelters and rescue organizations annually to provide needed veterinary care.
+Our Shelter and Rescue Support Program supports partners with limited veterinary resources by providing spay-neuter surgeries and essential pet care for their dogs and cats, so these organizations can place those pets into new homes, faster.

 Spay Neuter Network's mission is to eliminate pet overpopulation through spay/neuter while empowering communities to care responsibly for dogs and cats.